tkerbe2/iac-intro-exercise-1/README.md

 # 🧪 Basic AWS Code Analysis - Exercise

 In this lab we will quickly cover some basic Terraform concepts and analyze some code.
+No resources will be created but after this lab you will be ready for your first challenge.

 <br>